garrotte13/Warmonger/README.md

 Changes comparing to K2 feature:
 - creep absorbs much less pollution,
+- creep damages buildings (turrel creep requires repairing), can be turned off in console with command "/disable-corrosion"
+- creep can be collected only after purging enemy nests and worms nearby (for New Enemies it's all adjacent chunks must be clear).
+Abuse with path tiles replacement is allowed.
 - biters are immune to any viruses,
 - no peaceful game mode is expected.
 There are a lot of Factorio great mods for pure automation joy (Krastorio2, IR2, AAI-Industry, SE, B&A and many others).